AN EXCLUSIVE, EXPLOSIVE

 MU: How do you feel about diets?

 EG: Never think of a diet as a diet!
 Just think of it as your program of eating good, wholesome food.
 And that’s it.
-You shouldn’t think of it as “doing something.
-Because the, all of a sudden, you start to get a pissed-off attitude: you don’t want to do it.
+You shouldn’t think of it as “doing something."
+Because then, all of a sudden, you start to get a pissed-off attitude: you don’t want to do it.
 People are at a party, but it’s always tomorrow when they start their diet.
 That sets off something in your head so that you can’t stand tomorrow.
 That’s bad, very bad to think like that.
 You’ve killed it already.
 You’re just going to change your eating habits tomorrow, and you have to find a way that you can be happy eating certain foods.

 Bodybuilders find it easy to say that you should eat health foods and stop smoking and drinking.
 But ask them to see if they can stop working out.
 They’re hooked on training!
 See if they could stop training.
 They can’t!
 It would be nicer to say, “Cut it down a little bit.”
 Everybody can do that.